OkwirFrances/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c print alphabet in lowercase 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.
-4-print_alphabt.c Print all the letters except q and e
+4-print_alphabt.c Print all the letters except q and e 5-print_numbers.c prints all single digit numbers of base 10 starting from 0.